 This will allow you to navigate using small maps which can be loaded onto the watch via a USB cable.
-You can set waypoints, you can follow navigational breadcrumbs or you can set it to take you back to your starting point.
+You can set waypoints, follow navigational breadcrumbs or set it to take you back to your starting point.

 If you need a tool to keep track of pacing, cadence, speed and distance while running or cycling the Tactix has special programs for both activities.
 And if you find yourself jumping out of planes often, then the Jumpmaster program will be especially useful as it will show you the speed of your descent.